Dennison Wheelock: Later years

-In 1921, Wheelock served as general manager and bandmaster of the Oneida Indian Centennial Celebration, commemorating the 100th anniversary of the tribe's migration to Wisconsin.
-His band performed Bizet's Carmen and Western classics.
-The American Indian nations of Wisconsin set up a traditional-style village, where they sold traditional baskets and other crafts, as well as Indian foods.
+In 1921, Wheelock managed and acted as bandmaster at the Oneida Indian Centennial Celebration, a 100th anniversary celebration of the tribe's migration to Wisconsin.
+The band performed Bizet's Carmen and other classics.
 A special grandstand was used for Indians to perform and celebrate Menominee and Oneida music and dancing.

 Wheelock continued his practice in Washington, DC until his death on March 10, 1927, at the age of 56.
 He was buried in a Masonic funeral at Woodlawn Cemetery, Brown County, Wisconsin.
 His wife Louise LaChapelle Wheelock died on January 16, 1931.
 She was buried next to him.